From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: In-context learning can arise by modeling co-occurrence via CBOW

 \textbf{Experiments.} We use the cross-entropy loss with $S = 8$, $K = 10$, $L = 60$, and $\ell = 3$.
 Each training sentence is equally likely to be a \textit{cd} sentence (i.e., containing $(c_i, d_i)$ pairs) or a \textit{ce} sentence (i.e., containing $(c_i, e_i)$ pairs), but not both.
 We explore multiple $(p_0, p_1, p_2)$'s, where $p_k$ is the probability of having exactly $k$ pairs of $(c_i, d_i)$ for a \textit{cd} sentence, or $k$ pairs of $(c_i, e_i)$ for a \textit{ce} sentence.
 Additionally, we introduce three different scenarios: \textit{balanced}, where all $L$ random words are equally likely to occur in both \textit{cd} and \textit{ce} sentences; \textit{imbalanced}, where $L/3$ words are more likely to occur in \textit{cd} (\textit{ce}) sentences; and \textit{extreme}, where $L/3$ of the words can only occur in \textit{cd} (\textit{ce}) sentences.
+More details are provided in Appendix \ref{app:exp-details}.

-Table \ref{tab:two-con} shows the accuracies of both tasks for each scenario, averaged over 10 repetitions.
+\textbf{Results.} Table \ref{tab:two-con} shows the accuracies of both tasks for each scenario, averaged over 10 repetitions.
 We observe a perfect accuracy when $(p_0, p_1, p_2) \in \{(1/2, 0/ 1,2), (0, 1/2, 1/2), (1/3, 1/3, 1/3)\}$ across all embedding dimensions and scenario types.
 The near-zero accuracy when $(p_0,p_1,p_2)$ or $(0,1,0)$ or $(0,0,1)$ is again an artifact of the cross-entropy loss, as discussed in Section \ref{sec:icl-single}.

 Interestingly, ICL works in the imbalanced and extreme scenarios when $(p_0, p_1, p_2) = (1/2, 1/2, 0)$, where sentences do not contain more than one $(c_i, d_i)$ or $(c_i, e_i)$ pair.
 To see this, consider the balanced scenario where each $r_i$ is equally probable to appear in both types of sentences.
 Given a prompt of the form $c_{i_1} d_{i_1} \cdots c_{i_{\ell}} d_{i_{\ell}} c_{i_{\ell+1}}$, it is easy to see that the model should output $d_{i_{\ell+1}}$ or $e_{i_{\ell+1}}$ with equal probability.
-On the other hand, in the imbalanced and extreme scenarios, the signals from the $r_i$'s can allow for task selection, thus contributing to the success of ICL.
+On the other hand, in the imbalanced and extreme scenarios, the information from the $r_i$'s can allow for task selection, thus contributing to the success of ICL.